 Am I ready to be a yoga teacher?

 If you’re reading this, then the answer is yes!
 It’s ok if you don’t feel ready to teach a class right now because that’s what a good Teacher Training Course is all about.
 You’ll learn the skills you need to teach – all you need to be is ready to start!

 If you love yoga and you want to share that love, then teaching is such an amazing way to do it!
 Doing your yoga teacher training doesn’t just mean teaching regular classes at a studio either – you might teach kids, the elderly, corporate groups or just your friends and family!
 You’ll constantly teach yourself – and in conversations you have with friends and family you’ll encourage others to try yoga just by your example!

 You might end up teaching meditation or mindfulness.
 You might start a yoga mat company.
 You might start teaching straight away, or in 10 years from now.
 There’s no right or wrong, and no way you have to do this.
 But if you’re curious, and think you might like to then you definitely should!

-If you’re interested in learning more about the Stretch Yoga Teacher Training we encourage you to sign up for one of our Teacher Training Information Sessions on November 16th or December 15th.
+If you’re interested in learning more about the Stretch Yoga Teacher Training we encourage you to sign up for our Teacher Training Information Sessions on January 19th.
 You’ll get to practice in a beautiful yoga class with Lead Trainer Miriam Van Doorn and learn more about the course from PJ Wells.
-If neither of these dates don’t work for you please don’t hesitate to contact PJ on 07 3210 6886 or email firstname.lastname@example.org to arrange a private meeting.
+If this date doesn't work for you please don’t hesitate to contact PJ on 07 3210 6886 or email firstname.lastname@example.org to arrange a private meeting.